Robert Sears (physician): Personal life

-Sears is married and has three children.
-He is one of eight children born to William Sears, a pediatrician and founder of the Sears Parenting Library, and Martha Sears, a registered nurse and author of parenting books.
+Sears is one of eight children born to William Sears, a pediatrician and founder of the Sears Parenting Library, and Martha Sears, a registered nurse and author of parenting books.
 Sears received his medical degree from Georgetown University in 1995 and completed his pediatric training at Children's Hospital Los Angeles in 1998.
 Sears credits his interest in vaccines to reading DPT: A Shot in the Dark (1985) as a medical student.
 It is an anti-vaccination book positing that the whooping cough vaccine was dangerous.
 It sparked "a backlash against vaccines".
 The book has been heavily criticized in the years since its publication, owing to numerous changes to the whooping cough vaccine.